Culture in Action: Evaluating Text-to-Image Models through Social Activities: Experimental Setup

-\textbf{Reference data.} We adopt two complementary strategies for identifying what images of activities in a region (country) should portray: (1) Visual Descriptors.
-Inspired by prior use of LLMs for object descriptors \citep{menon2023visual}, we extend the idea to activities.
-For each prompt, we generate up to 10 descriptors per cultural dimension—background, objects, attire, actions/interactions, and spatial relations.
-This produces diverse descriptors spanning both traditional and modern activity variants (details in Sec.~\ref{sec:gen_descriptors}); (2) Real Images.
-We collect 20 candidate images per prompt via Google search (10 using the English prompt, 10 using its translation into the language of the respective country), totaling $\sim$12k images.
-We then apply CLIPScore~\citep{hessel2021clipscore} filtering and retain the top five (total of $\sim$3k) as representative real references which we use in our exaggeration metric.
-We also use real images for calibration and finding hyperparameters such as $\tau$ in Eq.~\ref{eq:align}.
+\textbf{Reference data.} We adopt two complementary strategies for identifying what images of activities in a region (country) should portray: (1) \textit{Visual Descriptors}: We extend prior usage of LLMs for object descriptors \citep{menon2023visual} to activities.
+For each prompt, we generate up to 10 descriptors per 5 dimensions, capturing diverse valid variants of each activity (details in Sec.~\ref{sec:gen_descriptors}); (2) \textit{Real Images:} We collect 20 candidate images per prompt via Google search (10 using the English prompt, 10 using its translation into the language of the respective country), totaling $\sim$12k images.
+We then apply CLIPScore~\citep{hessel2021clipscore} filtering and retain the top five (total of $\sim$3k) as representative real references which we use in our EXAGgeration metric.
+Real images also serve for calibration and hyperparameter tuning (e.g., $\tau$ in Eq.~\ref{eq:align}).